-A board committee was established in July 2018 for the purpose of overseeing the Group's response to a United States Department of Justice subpoena, dated 2 July 2018, to produce documents and other records with respect to compliance with the FCPA and United States money laundering statutes.
-The committee is also responsible for oversight of the Ontario Securities Commission investigation into matters concerning Katanga Mining Limited, as announced on 20 November 2017.
+A Board committee was established in July 2018 for the purpose of overseeing the Group's response to a United States Department of Justice investigation.
+This committee also took over the responsibilities of the committee established in 2017 to monitor the Ontario Securities Commission Investigation, and has subsequently assumed oversight over the various government investigations that are set out in "Business-Legal and Regulatory".
 This committee currently comprises Anthony Hayward (Chair), Leonhard Fischer, Martin Gilbert and Patrice Merrin.